Profile of the degree program

 Bordeaux Masterclass 2025 with Markus Del Monego and Philippe Castéja in the auditorium: students taste wines

-Lecture "Wine and Food", 4th semester, Sensory Science
+Lecture "Wine and Food", 4th semester, sensory laboratory

 South Tyrol excursion 2025: Exciting insights into the Lageder winery, Arunda sparkling wine cellar, Elena Walch winery, Tramin winery, Manincor winery, Unterortl winery and Laimburg provincial winery.